dgraph-io/dgraph/CONTRIBUTING.md

 ### Core Contributors

-Core contributors are remote contractors of ChainSafe Systems and are considered critical team members of our organization.
+Core contributors are currently comprised of members of the ChainSafe Systems team.
 Core devs have all of the responsibilities of part-time contributors plus the majority of the following:

 -   Stay up to date on the latest Polkadot research and updates
+- 	Commit high quality code on core functionality
 -   Monitor github issues and PR’s to make sure owner, labels, descriptions are correct
 -   Formulate independent ideas, suggest new work to do, point out improvements to existing approaches
 -   Participate in code review, ensure code quality is excellent, and have ensure high code coverage